dlicht110/compiler-construction/BNFC-installation-java.md

 (`sudo` is only needed if you work in a directory such as `/usr/local/` that needs administrator's rights; you could install the files in your home directory instead.)

-Now, going back to the directory `examples` in the directory `bnfc` downloaded from github
+Now, going back to the directory `examples` in the directory `bnfc` downloaded from github, execute

     bnfc -m -java Calc.cf
     make